Eye-Tracking-while-Reading: A Living Survey of Datasets with Open Library Support: Eye-tracking-while-reading corpus review

 The PopSci Corpus includes 17 participants reading 16 popular science texts from different sources in German \citep{popsci}.
 The Potsdam Textbook Corpus (PoTeC) contains data from 75 participants reading excerpts from either biology or physics textbooks.
 All participants are either beginners or experts in exactly one of the domains \citep{jakobi2025PoTeCGermanNaturalistic}.
 The FakeNewsPerception Corpus includes 25 participants reading short news-style texts, each presented as a minimal pair of real and fake versions \citep{sumer2021FakeNewsPerceptionEyeMovement}.

-The Potsdam Sentence Corpus (PSC) comprises eye-tracking data from 222 participants reading isolated German sentences, which are constructed around a target word \citep{Hohenstein2017PSC}.
-There exist various other datasets where the same stimuli have been used: PSC II (Potsdam Sentence Corpus 2) contains eye‑tracking data from 149 participants on the same texts \citep{heister2012AnalysingLargeDatasets}.
-In addition, another dataset co‑registered eye‑tracking and EEG from 30 participants reading the PSC sentences \citep{dimigen2011CoregistrationEyeMovements}.
-In the Eye‑Voice Span study 63 participants eye movements and voice were recorded (half reading aloud, half silently) to investigate the temporal distance between eyes and voice during reading aloud, again using the same sentences as for the PSC \citep{laubrock2015EyevoiceSpanReading}.
+The Potsdam Sentence Corpus (PSC) comprises eye-tracking data from 222 participants reading isolated German sentences, which are constructed around a target word \citep{Hohenstein2017PSC, kliegl2004psc}.
+There exist various other datasets where the same stimuli have been used: PSC II (Potsdam Sentence Corpus II) contains eye‑tracking data from 149 participants on the same texts \citep{heister2012AnalysingLargeDatasets}.
+In addition, \cite{dimigen2011CoregistrationEyeMovements} co‑registered eye‑tracking and EEG data from 30 participants reading the PSC sentences.
+In the Eye‑Voice Span study, 63 participants' eye movements and voice were recorded (half of the participants reading aloud, the other half silently) to investigate the temporal distance between eyes and voice during reading aloud, again using the PSC sentences \citep{laubrock2015EyevoiceSpanReading}.
 The Parafoveal‑on‑Foveal study includes 111 participants (several age groups) reading the PSC sentences to examine parafoveal‑on‑foveal effects \citep{wotschack2013ReadingStrategyModulates}.
-See Table~\ref{tab:german} for more information.
+See Table~\ref{tab:german} for more detailed information on German datasets.

-Four multilingual datasets contain a German subset: WebQAmGaze, Grammatical/Ungrammatical, and MECO-L1 $1^{st}$ and $2^{nd}$ wave (for details refer to Section~\ref{sec:multilingual}).
+Four multilingual datasets contain one or multiple German subsets: WebQAmGaze, Grammatical/Ungrammatical, and MECO L1 $1^{st}$ and $2^{nd}$ wave (for details refer to Section~\ref{sec:multilingual}).